The Ultimate Guide to Sales Qualification in 2024

 What is Sales Qualification?

 Sales qualification is a process where sales representatives assess and identify the leads or prospects most likely to purchase a product or service.
-This is an essential step in the sales process because it helps reps allocate their time and resources more effectively by avoiding spending time wasted on leads that have little chance of converting.
+This is an essential step in the sales process because it helps reps allocate their time and resources towards leads that have a higher chance of converting.

 When Does Sales Qualification Happen?